skops-dev/skops/docs/persistence.rst

 <https://github.com/skops-dev/skops/issues>`__ (but please check first if a
 corresponding issue already exists).

+In terms of security, we do not audit these libraries for security issues.
+Therefore, you should only load a skops file containing a model of any of those libraries if you trust them to be secure.
+It's not a perfect solution, but it's still better than trusting pickle files, which anyone can tamper with easily.

 Roadmap
 -------
 There needs to be more testing to harden the loader and make sure we don't run